 9. Holiday Fireworks Shows

-The evening crowd was unbelievable when we stayed in Magic Kingdom to watch Holiday Wishes last year but the spectacular fireworks show was worth it.
-This fireworks show, hosted by Jiminy Cricket, is part of Mickey’s Very Merry Christmas Party but is also shown for regular park guests during Christmas and New Year’s weeks.
+The evening crowd was unbelievable when we stayed in Magic Kingdom to watch Holiday Wishes during our Christmas Disney trip but the spectacular fireworks show was worth it.
+In 2019, Disney World will debut a new holiday fireworks show called Minnie’s Wonderful Christmastime Fireworks Show hosted by Minnie Mouse herself.
+The show will be part of Mickey’s Very Merry Christmas Party but will also be shown for regular park guests during Christmas and New Year’s weeks.
 It is seriously like a tide of people moving after the show so if you have children with you then hold on tightly!
 The IllumiNations: Reflections of Earth fireworks show at EPCOT also features a holiday finale during the Christmas season.

 Other Special Events